pnp/blog/content/post/introduction-to-tokens.md

 ### Validating a token

 You may be thinking: I just decoded a token on a webpage - how is that secure?
-JWTs are typically \"signed\" (not encrypted) with an algorithm and private key by the issuer of the token.
+JWTs are typically "signed" (not encrypted) with an algorithm and private key by the issuer of the token.
 This doesn't stop any of the payload or header from being decoded as the aim of a token isn't to hide information, but provide validity to it.